Strategic. Sustainable. Secure.

 🛠 ️ Technology and Automation:

-• Implementing a scalable SIEM (Security Information and Event Management) solution as the central nervous system of the SOC
+Implementing a flexible SIEM (Security Information and Event Management) solution as the central nervous system of the SOC

 How do you implement effective vulnerability management?